 Parent’s instinctual response: Well, what did you do to make them want to ditch you?

-Now let’s take a closer look at this response…your child is feeling bad and you respond by making the assumption that she/he is at fault = NOT UNDERSTANDING
+Now let’s take a closer look at this response…your child is feeling bad and you respond by making the assumption that they are at fault = NOT UNDERSTANDING

 Result: Child no longer feels open to discuss problems with you.